Garudan (2023 film): Plot

 Harish visits Jayadevan, jail superintendent of Central Prison, Viyyur, and learns how Nishanth impressed Nari Suni, a prisoner with great influence.
-Harish tells Iype that Nishanth is not someone they expected and that he brilliantly planned to prove himself innocent, which Iype takes as Harish's assumptions.
+Harish tells Iype that Nishanth is not someone they expected and that he brilliantly planned to prove himself innocent, which Iype dismisses as Harish's assumptions.
 When Iype visits Harish at his house, Harish tells him about Nishanth's possible intention to attack Arunima, who joined Nishanth's office as an intern.

 While following Arunima, Harish finds her lying unconscious inside a public toilet.
 She wakes up, sees Harish, and misapprehends him, as she knows he has been following her.
 SI Varghese Cherian arrests Harish and puts him in lock-up.
 Nishanth learns of Harish's arrest and decides to appear for him.
 He visits him in the police lock-up to get an authorization letter signed.
 Harish tells about Nishanth's role in Suni's growth as a wealthy businessman named Sunil Kumar and how he used the witnesses to acquit the case.

 Harish finally admits that he made only one mistake in Theresa's case.
-He concludes the Nishanth attacked Theresa by a practice and it a showed a sign of a psychopath.
-He thought it was a random incident and he didn't do a full thorough background profiling.
+He concludes that Nishanth attacked Theresa by a practice and it showed signs of a psychopath.
+He had thought it was a random incident and didn't do a full thorough background profiling.
 He expresses his doubts about Nishanth's involvement in Safia Sait's and Sunita Sharma's deaths in the past.
 Nishanth reveals about two other murders he has committed that were unknown to Harish and shows his psychopathic nature.
 Nishanth, who arrived after keeping RJ Neethu as a hostage in Harish's house, tells Harish about it and quickly reaches there.

 But, Nishanth finds Haritha in place of Neethu and realises that it was all planned by Harish, IG Cyriac Joseph and Varghese Cherian to trap him and to bring out his killing obsession.
 At court, Philip informs Harish and Iype about Theresa's death, and Iype requests the judge to impose an additional charge under IPC Section 302 against Nishanth.
 The court tasks the Kerala Police with further investigation, declares Nishanth the accused, and orders Nari Suni, Murugan, and others to be included as co-accused.

 In the post-credits scene, Mathew and his private secretary are traveling in their vehicle and are blocked by a broke-down truck in an isolated area.
 Harish approaches Mathew and asks if he's seen the movie 'John Wick', showing Drake's photo.
 The vehicle instantly gets locked with Mathew and his private secretary inside and the driver missing, which draws fear in them of what is to come next.